ILoveAndLikePizza/SunriseSiren3000/README.md

 ### Congratulations, the Sunrise Siren 3000 firmware has been flashed successfully!
 <br>

-## Sunrise Siren Studio installation
+## Sunrise Siren Studio compilation
 1. Ensure that the required libraries are installed.
 With `apt`, those can be installed by running:
     ```bash